Monumental Health & Wellness Services

-Neuropathy
+Peripheral Neuropathy

 Peripheral neuropathy is a type of nerve damage affecting the peripheral nervous system, which includes all the nerves outside the brain and spinal cord.
 It often causes symptoms such as pain, tingling, numbness, or weakness in the extremities, like hands and feet.
-Common causes include diabetes, infections, injuries, and certain medications.
-Management typically involves treating the underlying cause, symptom relief, and supportive care to improve daily functioning and quality of life.

-Common Symptoms of Neuropathy:
+Common symptoms of neuropathy

 • Sharp, throbbing, or jabbing pain